karlwilcox/website-build/reviews/books/fantasy/_posts/2022-12-03-what-abigail-did-that-summer.md

 layout: review
 title: "What Abigail Did That Summer"
 author: ben-aaronovitch
-series: "A Rivers of London Novella"
+series: "Rivers of London"
 tags:
-  - "fantasy"
+  - "london"
 ---

 I sometimes feel that the novellas in this series are a bit of a cash-in since the paperback is near full priced but only half-paged but in the depths of winter I used one of my Audible credits to get a comfort read.
 And, yes, it was comforting - as you'd expect from the length it is tightly focussed and well told.
 Foxes are clearly the coolest animals in London.